 When you have that clarity in mind, you can easily see who truly wants change and who doesn’t.

 If your potential client or customer wants the change your product or service makes possible, it is your job to help them create that change by buying what you’re selling.

 As we’ve discussed, the sale is an offering to a potential client or customer.
 The sale is also the practice for you to become a more powerful leader, teacher, healer, guide or coach.
 Why?
 Because each moment of a sales conversation demands that you stay in service — and all the moments you’re distracted, resistant, judgmental, codependent, or emotional show you the next place you have to grow and give you the opportunity to release it.

 When I first started sales, I was constantly thinking about myself.
-“Will the person say yes or no?
+I thought, “Will the person say ‘yes’ or ‘no’?
 Am I doing this right?
-Am I going to get a yes?”
+Am I going to get a ‘yes’?”
 I was constantly spinning out and believing that the content of my thoughts needed my attention.
 It did not.

 The only thing that truly needed my attention was the person in front of me.
 And what I learned to do — and do well — was wake up when I was not being attentive to the person in front of me, and pivot my attention back to them instantaneously.